 Students need to be able to electronically communicate, create content, interact with others and electronically submit work while studying at BSSC.
-Significant examples of the college’s use of digital tools include the use of Compass and email.
-Compass allows all students to see details of their course and electronically submit tasks, is used for online reporting and monitoring of every students’ progress and allows for student and parent/carer access.
-Email is regularly used for school/teacher to student communication.
+Significant examples of the college’s use of digital tools include the use of Compass, email, Internet and other digital resources.
+Compass allows all students to see details of their course and electronically submit tasks, is used for online reporting and monitoring of every students’ progress, and allows for student and parent/carer access.

 Where can I purchase a new device from?

 To assist with a purchase of a new device for use at BSSC two portals are available for students to access.
 These portal have been setup with:

 Windows BYODs can be purchased from Learning with Technologies (LWT).
 Students can access the LWT portal using the following link.

 LWT portal: http://bssc.orderportal.com.au/